HaydenFennell/EMBRIO-modeling-course/docs/source/module3_implementation.rst

 .. image:: images/module3_files/populationGrowth2_output2.png
    :align: center

 Notice that as we decrease our time step, the curves begin to align.
-Also note that our final value for the solved data set does not change, but the final value for our estimates curve does. **[EDITOR NOTE: Bug/bad logic in code logic is causing images not to reflect this statement; will be fixed by next update.]** We can repeat this by decreasing the time step value even further to show that our estimate increasingly reflects the solved curve at smaller values of :math:`dt`.
+Also note that our final value for the solved data set does not change, but the final value for our estimates curve does.
+We can repeat this by decreasing the time step value even further to show that our estimate increasingly reflects the solved curve at smaller values of :math:`dt`.

 .. image:: images/module3_files/populationGrowth2_output3.png
    :align: center